ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 double tier on the grass powdered over
 with a coating of lime.
 There are many
 women among them, and Faces the ferocity
-ot which makes one sick to look upon
+ot which makes one sick to look upon.
 </td></tr></table>

 ---